WestleyK/drive-speed-test/README.md

 1:/dev/sda1  *     8064 30277631 30269568 14.4G  c W95 FAT32 (LBA)
 2:/dev/sdb1           2 126353407 126353406 60.3G  b W95 FAT32

-what drive would you like to speed test?
+What drive would you like to speed test?
+[1-9]:
 ```
 <br>